svenwal/kong-user-call-2022-07/README.md

 # Kong user call July 2022

-This repository hsts all slides and examples from the 2022-07 Kong user call
+This repository hosts all slides and examples from the 2022-07 Kong user call

 # Folders